tamiespinosa/surfs_up/README.md

 <p align="center"> <img src="dec_temps.png" width ="20%" alt="dec_temps"> </p>
 <p align="center"> Figure 2: December Summary Temperature Statistics</p>

+### <a name="AnRes"></a> Results Analysis

 ## <a name="Summary"></a> Summary

+The temperature variation for the summer months and winter months is not drastic.
+Icecream sales would not be significantly impacted by temperature alone.
+Yet, the SQLite Data Base [[1]](#1) does contain precipitation data, and it also captures the stations that are collecting the data.
+Although we are collecting the information of some of the most extreme weather months, one from winter and one from summer, a more detailed analysis would include all of the months of the year.
+Additionally, precipitation should be looked into, as rainy weather would impact icecream sales.
+Finally, we could verify the data coming from each station to confirm the validity of the instrumentation used and check that there aren't any stations capturing erroneous data.

 ## <a name="Resources"></a>Resources